 As Pat Ahern brilliantly quoted it in his article on Junto: Content marketing makes life way easier for your customer service team.

 Providing quality content where you explain how your services or your product work can help you decrease the number of tickets your customers raise.

-Good content also gets shared on social media and reposted on blogs and thus can go insanely viral and easily reach millions of users (just think about your favorite meme).
+Good content also gets shared on social media and reposted on blogs, and thus can go insanely viral and easily reach millions of users (just think about your favourite meme).
 Trying to reach a similar number of people through traditional marketing channels would cost millions more.

 No matter what industry you are in or what size your e-commerce is, the sooner you start investing and implementing content marketing in your strategies, the sooner you’ll improve your brand recognition and sales.

 3. How to get started with content marketing